 Worker skills and resilience

 Within the context of technological transition, there are many factors beyond an individual’s control which determine their ability to be and do what they desire.
-Our choices and opportunities are often subject to the choices of institutions and policies around us, which can differ significantly across the country.
+Our choices and opportunities - our ‘capabilities’ - are often subject to the choices of institutions and policies around us, which can differ significantly across the country.

-The Review will explore the following in relation to the worker themselves:
+The Review has been exploring the following in relation to workers themselves:

 1. Choice and opportunity: whether a particular policy, or socioeconomic context, constrains or enables people to live the kind of life they want to live, as opposed to whether the intervention led to some outcome determined by the researcher or policy maker.